Noeska/illegiblesemantics/projects/proj-2.md

 <a name="tech"></a>
 ## Technical Death Metal
 A hard-and-fast rule in Death Metal aesthetics is that the more technical the music, the less sophisticated the logo.
-This is exemplified in Technical Death Metal, a genre whose artists mix "fast, virtuosic guitar riffs and solos of varying tempos and time signature changes with prevalent drumming and frequent blast beats."<sup>6</sup> It's like musicians and artists in this genre opt to convey an impression of modesty (or perhaps false modesty), often leading to conversations like this:
+This is exemplified in Technical Death Metal, a genre whose musicians and artists mix "fast, virtuosic guitar riffs and solos of varying tempos and time signature changes with prevalent drumming and frequent blast beats."<sup>6</sup> It's like they opt to convey an impression of modesty (or perhaps false modesty), often leading to conversations like this:

 - "I can play with my eyes closed!"
 - "Cool!
 But did you also have to do that logo with your eyes closed?"

+It is worthhile pointing out here that you can often place a band in this genre somewhere in time just by looking at the band's logo.
+In the 1990s and before, Tech Death bands had "analogously" hand-drawn logos; post-2000s, these logos have been done mostly digitally -- and it shows.

 ##### Some Technical Death Metal bands to check out:
 - <a href="https://open.spotify.com/track/78oF7KjxHMJHtiwgc2I3rw?si=217088ad1c56485e" target="_blank" rel="noopener"><span>Necrophagist</span></a>